 - Ask participants to identify whether the content was balanced and free of commercial

 - Provide opportunities for participants to identify the potential impact of the CPD

 Additional evaluation strategies may include:

 - An intent to measure improved patient performance

 - An intent to measure improved health care outcomes

-- An opportunity for participants to receive feedback related to their learning
+- An option for participants to receive feedback related to their learning